Browns place QB Baker Mayfield on COVID-19 list during bye

-The team, which is on a bye this week, released a statement Sunday saying it was notified a day earlier of the positive test.
+The team, which is on a bye this week and scheduled to host Houston next weekend, released a statement saying it was notified a day earlier of the positive test.

 Mayfield is believed to have had close contact with the unidentified infected person.
-He will need to have several negative tests before being allowed to return to the team's facility and participate in any activities.
+As long as he doesn't test positive, Mayfield could be allowed to return to practice as early as Wednesday.

-Cleveland's players were off Thursday through Sunday.
-The Browns are scheduled to host the Houston Texans next weekend.
+First-year coach Kevin Stefanski gave his players off Thursday through Sunday.
+The Browns (5-3) reached their bye still in the playoff picture and one win shy of matching their total from 2019.

-The Browns said that once they return from their bye on Monday, they will "follow the NFL-NFLPA intensive protocol.
+The Browns said that once they return to work on Monday, they will "follow the NFL-NFLPA intensive protocol.
 We will continue to work closely with the league and medical experts on the appropriate next steps with the health and safety of our players, coaches and staff members remaining our highest priority.”

 Mayfield is in his third season with the Browns (5-3).
 The No. 1 overall pick in 2018 has thrown 15 touchdown passes and seven interceptions.